What are the best compostable nappies Australia has?

-Yes, that’s is right; they do very much exist indeed.
-How exciting right?
-As mentioned before, we were amazed when we found out compostable nappies do exist as we gave up hope after reading an article from a composter in Australia explaining that nappy brands give misleading information to try selling their nappies label them as compostable.
-Still, he states that really there are no nappies in Australia eligible for composting.
+Yes, that’s right; they do very much exist, indeed.
+How exciting, right?
+As mentioned before, we were amazed when we discovered compostable nappies exist.
+We gave up hope after reading an article from a composter in Australia explaining that nappy brands give misleading information to try selling their nappies labelled as compostable.
+Still, he states that no nappies in Australia are eligible for composting.

 He also mentioned that commercial composters don’t have to accept compostable nappies as they contain human waste.
-He points out that the composter has the right to refuse nappies containing human waste.
+However, he points out that the composter can refuse nappies containing human waste.

-However, we understand what this composter is saying and his’ point of view as a composter is understandable; we learned that the information seems somehow not completely accurate.
+However, we understand what this composter is saying, and his point of view as a composter is understandable; we learned that the information seems somehow not wholly accurate.

 Current challenges of disposing of Eenee compostable nappies

-Yes, composters can refuse nappies, and yes most still do.
-However, Eenee works very hard to change those facts and successfully uses a composter in Brisbane who accepts and processes their compostable nappies through an organic waste company.
+Yes, composters can refuse nappies, and yes, most still do.
+However, Eenee works hard to change those facts and successfully uses a composter in Brisbane that accepts and processes their compostable nappies through an organic waste company.

-However this service is a paid service, it is un opportunity for parents in the Brisbane region to dispose of their Eenee compostable nappies.
-(Let’s make very clear to avoid any miscommunication, that this is for Enee compostable nappies endorsed by compost Australia only).
+However, this service is a paid service; it is an opportunity for parents in the Brisbane region to dispose of their Eenee compostable nappies.
+(Let’s clarify to avoid miscommunication that this is for Enee compostable nappies endorsed by Compost Australia only).

-However, the road is not easy, and the process may be slow, the Eenee team, is working very hard to change things up in composting Australia.
-Eenee is a small family business and currently in negotiation with several composters in Australia to get approved of processing Eenee compostable nappies at their facilities.
+However, the road is not easy, and the process may be slow; the Eenee team is working hard to change things up in composting Australia.
+Eenee is a small family business currently negotiating with several composters in Australia to get the approval for processing Eenee compostable nappies at their facilities.

 Did you hear of the brand Eenee before?

-Eenee has been very creative and innovative in their approach to create a fully compostable nappy and jumped the queue of many other eco nappy brands who have been unsuccessful in launching a nappy 100% free of plastic and chemicals.
+Eenee has been very creative and innovative in creating a fully compostable nappy.
+It has jumped the queue of many other eco-nappy brands that have not launched a nappy 100% free of plastic and chemicals.

-When you think about the product we like to buy, a disposable nappy without any single use plastic, we may have to come to terms that this is nearly impossible to make without any of use of plastic.
+When you think about the product we like to buy, a disposable nappy without any single-use plastic, we may have to realise that this is nearly impossible to make without any use of plastic.

-Or we have to start thinking different, out of the box, like Eenee did…
+Or do we have to start thinking differently, out of the box, as Eenee did?

-‘To cut single-use plastic out of disposable nappies, we need to change our perspective on how we use disposable nappies’.
-That is exactly what Eenee did.‘
+‘To cut single-use plastic out of disposable nappies, we need to change our perspective on using disposable nappies’.
+That is precisely what Eenee did.‘

 Biodegradable nappies with independent credentials

-There are a few eco nappies that are doing really well with their sustained effort.
-Some brands have their independent credentials such as Muumi, Bambo Nature and Moltex and are great sustainable choices for an eco nappy, and when purchasing in bulk, you can save your self some $$.
+A few eco nappies are doing well with their sustained effort.
+In addition, some brands have independent credentials, such as Muumi, Bambo Nature and Moltex and are great sustainable choices for an eco nappy.
+When purchasing in bulk, you can save yourself some $$.

-Still, when nappy brands are not certified with an eco-label, you may have to take a little more effort to check out the brands sustainable efforts and check out how transparent they are willing to share their sustainable efforts with you.
+Still, when nappy brands are not certified with an eco-label, you may have to make more effort to check out their sustainability efforts and how transparent they are willing to share them with you.

-Genuine brands are likely to are upfront with you and happy to answer any questions you may have.
+Genuine brands are likely to be upfront with you and happy to answer any questions you may have.

 Being genuine and transparent with your audience

-Ecoriginals claim that 90% of their nappies break down within 4 months on a landfill site which is a significant improvement of regular disposable nappies, which can take hundreds of years to break down completely.
+Ecoriginals claim that 90% of their nappies break down within four months on a landfill site, significantly improving from regular disposable nappies, which can take hundreds of years to break down completely.

 Are you looking for a more sustainable disposable nappy but can’t justify compostable or premium eco nappies?
-Supermarket brand Rascal Friends launched on eco nappy now which is a lot more affordable indeed.
+Supermarket brand Rascal Friends launched an eco nappy now, which is much more affordable.

-However, there is nothing wrong with Rascal Friend eco nappies; they may not as sustainable as some other eco nappie brands in the field as only approx 60% of the nappy is biodegradable.
+However, there is nothing wrong with Rascal Friend eco-nappies; they may not be as sustainable as other eco-nappie brands.
+For example, only approximately 60% of the nappy is biodegradable.
 Still, it is a more sustainable choice than a regular disposable nappy and an affordable option.

-Ok, enough said about biodegradable nappies now, let’s go back to Eenee and there compostable nappies.
-Do you like to learn a bit more about Eenee?
+Okay, you had enough said about biodegradable nappies now.
+Let’s go back to Eenee and their compostable nappies.
+Would you like to learn a bit more about Eenee?

 The story of Eenee?

 Are you interested to learn a little more about the brand Eenee?
-Please find the story of Eenee under need to learn more about the journey of Eenee and the launch of their eco nappies.
+Please find the story of Eenee under the need to know more about the journey of Eenee and the launch of their eco nappies.

-(I just like to mention that the weenees where is talked about first in the video are not longer available, but the U compostable pads only)
+(I would like to mention that the weenees that are about first in the video are no longer available, but the U compostable pads only.)